Fanchouille/fastknn/README.md

 - Query a FastKnn by using `query_as_df` provided method with the following parameters
     - `query` - p x n numpy array - matrix to be matched to `data`
     - `k` - integer - the number of nearest neighbours
+    - `query_index` - list of integer - index of the data provided in query
     - `nn_column` - string - name of resulting column containing the nearest neighbours (default: `nearest_neighbours`)
     - `distance_column` - string - name of resulting column containing the distances to nearest neighbours (default: `distances`)
     - `same_ids` - bool - when querying the same data that was indexed, gets index + real ids (default: `False`)